The 21-year-old Syrian who risked his life for Oscar-nominated documentary

 At first I didn't tell my parents that I was with the Syrian Defense Force, but after some time they found out.
 They asked me why I was going to the dangerous areas.
 (They said) "everyone usually leaves when there's bombings, but you are going there -- it's crazy!"
 But I told them I had to do my best and film the people and show what was going on in our city.

-I don't tell them (about the) victims' bodies and causalities, I only tell them about our successes -- so now they support me to complete my work.
+I don't tell them (about the) victims' bodies and causalities; I only tell them about our successes -- so now they support me to complete my work.

 How can people around the world help Syrians?